We're using unmanned aircraft for utility operations

 Unmanned aircraft, commonly known as drones, are a new tool we're using to provide more reliable service to you, our customer, by improving our operations.
 Unmanned Aircraft Systems (UAS), the preferred industry term, are a more efficient and cost-effective way to assess utility equipment for disaster recovery and routine maintenance in place of climbing, deploying bucket trucks or flying a rented helicopter.
 We want to make assessments safer, faster, and less expensive.

-The Hawaiian Electric Companies' use of unmanned aircraft offers many benefits:
+Hawaiian Electric's use of unmanned aircraft offers many benefits:

 - Safety – Unmanned aircraft can significantly reduce the need for crews to work at heights around utility equipment like poles and structures.
 In Hawaii's remote, mountainous terrain, unmanned aircraft can survey hard-to-reach equipment at significantly reduced risk.